Fillllo/test2/frontend/README.md

 # Frontend

 Vue 3 application using Vuetify to display team calendar events.
-The main page shows a monthly calendar highlighting days with events.
+The main page shows a monthly calendar where each day inside an event range is highlighted in blue.

 ## Running